How To Answer a Washington Debt Collection Court Summons

 Need Legal Help?

-WashingtonLawHelp.org has self-help guides and resources online and a comprehensive legal aid directory with links to local and statewide resources.
+WashingtonLawHelp.org provides self-help guides and a comprehensive legal aid directory with links to local and statewide resources.

-King County Bar Association provides free legal clinic aid to low-income King County residents.
+King County Bar Association offers free legal clinic services to low-income King County residents.

-Washington State Bar Association has an online hub with links to local and statewide legal aid resources.
+Washington State Bar Association maintains an online hub with links to legal aid programs across the state.

 Northwest Justice Project provides legal assistance to low-income residents statewide.

-Washington Pro Bono Council connects residents to legal aid resources and providers in their area.
+Washington Pro Bono Council connects residents with legal aid providers in their area.